Halqq/PrChecker/README.md

 <img src="https://img.shields.io/badge/Made%20with-Java-yellow" alt="issue" />

+# How to use
-this can check if your java files have malware's or not
+This can check if your java files have malware's or not

 Checks: